- Kills and repels the most common flying nuisance pests including flies, gnats, mosquitoes, and moths

 Flying Insect Treatment: To kill flies, gnats, mosquitoes, moths and other flying insects, direct spray at flying insects and contact as many as possible.
 Spray in short 2 – 3 second bursts.
 For best results, spray flies when they are resting to get the best spray coverage possible.
 When using indoors, wipe up excess.
 Repeat as necessary.
 When using outdoors, spray breeding areas such as in and around garbage cans and compost piles, and areas where pests may be entering your home.
 Repeat as necessary.

-- What are polyglycerol oleate and isopropyl myristate that are listed in the inert ingredient section of the product label?
+Q. What are polyglycerol oleate and isopropyl myristate that are listed in the inert ingredient section of the product label?

-These ingredients are used as emulsifiers to help the oil and water in the formula to mix together well when the can is shaken to get an even, uniform mixture that is needed for product performance.
+A. These ingredients are used as emulsifiers to help the oil and water in the formula to mix together well when the can is shaken to get an even, uniform mixture that is needed for product performance.
 Without these ingredients, the oil and water would remain separated (oil floats, water sinks), which compromises the effectiveness of the product.